-For many universities knowledge exchange in SSHA is a relatively new topic.
-One issue is how do universities support the development of knowledge exchange (KE) projects in SSHA: from original idea, to seed-corn funding, to follow-on funding, and funding beyond the university?
+For many universities knowledge exchange in SSHA is a new topic.
+One issue is how do processes within universities support the development of knowledge exchange (KE) projects in SSHA, from original idea, to seed-corn funding to follow on funding, and funding beyond the university.

-The session shall inspire the audience to think in new ways about the processes for supporting KE in the SSHA by working through the lifecycle of a project.
+The session will inspire the audience to think in new ways about the processes for supporting KE in the SSHA by working through the lifecycle of a project.